 repeat the process for one row at a time, for number of rows required

 here 3 cols per row, each row needs to be expanded to 3, so insert row is used X2 for each color

 when the expansion is complete proceed with “erasing” as described in 2 col chart above, erasing first col 1, then col2, then col 3 for each row

 use separation as is elongate X2, or split again for knitting without elongation

-yellow squares indicate starting and ending points for inserting rows; click on any square within row, a row will be added across whole document, copying the colored squares in the row above; I began on row 8, working my way down, stopping at row numbered one will have one row missing in elongated repeat on right; yellow squares are markers /reminders for beginning and ending row insertion commands
+yellow squares indicate starting and ending points for inserting rows; click on any square within a row, a row will be added across the whole document, copying the colored squares in the row above; I began on row 8, working my way down, stopping at row numbered one will have one row missing in elongated repeat on right; yellow squares are markers /reminders for beginning and ending row insertion commands

 3 colors, separation requiring elongation for knitting

 Both programs have options for changing viewing magnification, so grids may be of one size to start with, and viewed as preferred.
 This is also helpful in scaling screen grabs.
 The excel menu bar has a paint bucket that may be be used for coloring cells selected both singly and in groups.